Shipping Samples to a Biorepository

 5. Click Shipments in the top bar

-6. Click De-Identification
+6. Click the De-Identification tab

-8. Grab one of the biorepository sample containers (cryovials) that you labeled with an Ovation Global ID in step 2.
+8. Take one of the biorepository sample containers (cryovials) that you labeled with an Ovation Global ID in step 2.
 Aliquot the sample from its current container to the new cryovial labeled with an Ovation Global ID

 10. Click Update Sample